cogscicraig/UVA_Brainhack_2025/docs/index.md

 <br><br>

 ---
-## Interest Form❗
+## Sign Up❗

-Please complete the associated [INTEREST FORM](https://docs.google.com/forms/d/e/1FAIpQLSfvPhS4zap0IQcJPFgHGkHC3FtQ1hPoZa68psjaY3ugceDI2A/viewform?usp=sharing) if you plan on joining us.
+Please add your name to the [sign-up sheet](https://docs.google.com/forms/d/e/1FAIpQLSfvPhS4zap0IQcJPFgHGkHC3FtQ1hPoZa68psjaY3ugceDI2A/viewform?usp=sharing) if you plan on joining us.
 If there's a topic you want to learn, let it be known; if there's a topic you want to teach, even better!
-I've prepared a tentative schedule based on initial responses (see below), but it's super flexible.
 <br><br>

 ---
-## (Tentative) Schedule 📅
+## Summer Schedule 📅

-Here's a rough draft of the [Weekly Schedule](./schedule.md).
-I've included a very basic list of topics we *could* cover, but I'm happy to make adjustments -- it depends on who wants to participate and what people say on the interest form (so please fill it out).
+Here's what we covered over the summmer: [Weekly Schedule (summer)](./schedule.md).
+The fall will consist of fewer presentations and more unstructured time for hacking.
+That being said, I'm happy to cover any summer material in the fall with folks who are interested in learning more about MRI, etc.

 <br><br>

 ---
 ## Quick Start 🚀

-1. **Complete the [INTEREST FORM](https://docs.google.com/forms/d/e/1FAIpQLSfvPhS4zap0IQcJPFgHGkHC3FtQ1hPoZa68psjaY3ugceDI2A/viewform?usp=sharing)** if you haven't already
+1. **[SIGN UP](https://docs.google.com/forms/d/e/1FAIpQLSfvPhS4zap0IQcJPFgHGkHC3FtQ1hPoZa68psjaY3ugceDI2A/viewform?usp=sharing)** if you haven't already
-3. **Create a GitHub account** if you don’t have one
+3. **Create a GitHub account** if you don’t have one -- we will occasionally upload scripts, slides, and other materials here.
 4. **[Get in touch](./contact.md)!** -- Let me know if you have any questions, concerns, or recommendations.
 I'm all ears!
 Let's make the most of this 😄

 <br><br>